 Have you recently lost your job?
 If so, you might be wondering whether you have grounds for a wrongful termination lawsuit against your former employer.
 Montana offers a variety of job protections to employees.
 In fact, employees in Montana have more job security than employees in any other state.
 That's because Montana is the only state in the nation that doesn't follow a default at-will employment rule.

 In addition to the protections above, Montana employers may not fire employees for reasons that are illegal under federal and state law.
-Under federal law, it is illegal for an employer to fire an employee based on a protected characteristic.
-Federal law prohibits employers from firing employees based on race, color, national origin, sex (including pregnancy), religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
+Federal antidiscrimination laws make it illegal to fire an employee based on a protected characteristic, such as race, national origin, sex (including pregnancy), religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
 However, only employers with a minimum number of employees must comply with these laws.
 Most types of discrimination are prohibited once an employer has at least 15 employees.
-However, for age discrimination the minimum is 20 employees, and for citizenship status discrimination the minimum is four employees.
+However, for age discrimination, the minimum is 20 employees, and for citizenship status discrimination the minimum is four employees.

 These laws also make it illegal for an employer to retaliate against you for asserting your rights.
 For example, if you complain to your company's HR department that you believe you were passed over for promotion because of your age, your employer may not discipline or fire you for your complaint.
 Likewise, your employer cannot fire you for participating in an investigation of a discrimination complaint (no matter who made the complaint), testifying in court, or making other efforts to stop discriminatory practices.